opendatalab/MLLM-DataEngine/engine_pipeline/README.md

     --topk 1000
 ```

-The input data is the classified bad cases achieved from validation set (one of the output file from model infer), which is demonstrated in engine_pipeline/data_demo/bad_case_aokvqa_classified.json, the output data will be constructed query, which is demonstrated in engine_pipeline/data_demo/gptvqa_prompt.json.
+The input data is the classified bad cases achieved from validation set (one of the output file from model infer), which is demonstrated in engine_pipeline/data_demo/bad_case_aokvqa_classified.json, the output data will be constructed query, which is demonstrated in `engine_pipeline/data_demo/gptvqa_prompt.json`.

 The weight is demonstrated in engine_pipeline/data_demo/weight.txt.
 It is calculated from the score your model achieve for each question type (the other one of the output file from model infer).
 You can also adjust the weight in your own way, such as the number of bad cases.
 If not specified, all types of questions will be sampled with equal weights.

 Please download the `coco_image.pth` file from this [Google Drive](https://drive.google.com/file/d/150lBSs-cJiL1sznd5Ha9JO10sOrmZErp/view?usp=drive_link).

-'maxnum' is the total number of generated QA. 'topk' is the number of top k similar images in CLIP.
+`maxnum` is the total number of generated QA. `topk` is the number of top k similar images in CLIP.

 ## Step 3: Generate QA